Hetgandhi25/Movie-Recommendation-System/README.md

 A content-based movie recommendation system built in Python.
 This project takes a movie title as input and suggests a list of the top 5 most similar movies based on their content metadata.

-**Learning Source**: This project was developed following the "Movie Recommender System Project | Content Based Recommender System with Heroku Deployment" video by CampusX on YouTube.

 ## Project Summary

 * This project is a **content-based movie recommendation system** that suggests movies based on their content similarity.